 Applying the interpretability constraint by the human perception, most relevant data mining techniques in their current forms are sub-optimal for the brain network comparison task, if not infeasible at all.
 In particular, feature selection methods such as statistical hypothesis testing and sparse regression models [4][5] identify individual and/or collections of network connections that are discriminative among outcome groups (e.g., high/low IQ scores).
-However, the comparison on the selected features at the perception-level is not noticeable by end users.
+However, the comparative pattern on the selected features at the perception-level is not often noticeable by the end users.
 On the other hand, when interaction effects among features are strong, feature selection methods might fail to detect the subgraph patterns that have been shown to be prevalent in brain networks [6].

 The key innovation of this work is the joint modeling of the discriminative objective in data mining and the interpretability constraint in visualization guided by the human perception mechanism.
-We present BrainQuest, an integrated comparison framework on brain networks, that achieves effectiveness and efficiency from both data analytics and user's perspectives.
-Our contribution can be summarized as:
+We present BrainQuest, an integrated comparison framework on brain networks, that achieves effectiveness and efficiency from both data analytics and domain user's perspectives.
+Our major contributions can be summarized as below.

 - A Novel Problem Definition based on an empirical study of real-world brain network characteristics (Section II), that integrates multiple objectives into a coherent feature selection formulation.
-We propose a new constraint on perception which is not studied before (Section III); - A Perception-Guided Modeling namely the prioritized sparse group lasso, to fulfill our design objectives simultaneously.
-The perception constraint is satisfied through the experiment-driven model calibration and a novel usage of the priority criterion (Section IV, V);
+We propose a new constraint on human perception which has not been studied before (Section III); - A Perception-Guided Modeling and Algorithm namely the prioritized sparse group lasso, to fulfill our design